 1. The Company’s Animal Testing Policies Is Vague

 La Roche Posay posted a statement on its official website about testing its products on animals.
-In that statement, the company claimed that it doesn’t test its products on animals unless required by the law.
+In that statement, the company claimed that it doesn’t test its products on animals unless law requires it.

 According to this statement, if La Roche Posay operates in a country that mandates tests on animals before selling the products in its market, the company will conduct all the necessary tests.